naomimariuta/goit-markup-hw-01/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02

- modulul 1->prima tema
+modulul 1->a doua tema